bostoninteractive/Front-End-Methodology/README.md

 elements can be modified.
 Sometimes, writing these components, their elements, and how they can be modified out in the hierarchical notation of your choice helps.

+## Getting Started

+We have boilerplates for both Kentico and Drupal sites.

+Kentico - kentico-frontend branch
+Drupal - Master branch Foundation Starter Theme